karlssberg/Motiv/docs/WhenTrue.md

 there are nuances to be aware of that are as a result of prior builder method calls.
 The outliers are the Higher-Order propositions, which require the pairing of models and results to be preserved for them to be useful.

+This method is overloaded and takes one of the following types of arguments:
+* `string` - a fixed assertion statement.
+* `TMetadata` - a fixed metadata value.
+* `Func<TModel, string>` - a factory function that returns an assertion statement.
+* `Func<TModel, TMetadata>` - a factory function that returns a metadata value.
+* `Func<TModel, BooleanResultBase<TMetadata>, string>` - a factory function that returns an assertion statement.
+* `Func<TModel, BooleanResultBase<TMetadata>, TMetadata>` - a factory function that returns a metadata value.

 ### Fixed assertion

 `.WhenTrue(string assertion)`